 This is also a double-edged sword when it comes to the issue of applying conventional statistics, which operate with discrete batch data sets and would not necessarily be applicable to continuous, ongoing data stream.
 The issue of batch processing vs real time processing frequently hinges on algorithms geared towards aggregated data.

 It is common for streaming data analytics systems to be set up in order to account for a less-structured data format or having certain dimensions missing at any given time (the use of the JSON format is a common solution).
 One reason for this is that the data dimensions are likely to change over time or, given the immediate nature of streaming data, have a dependency that may be temporarily down and unable to send data.

 On top of having a continuous data stream, each individual set of data will generally have many unique values in a set, also referred to as high cardinality.
 This is particularly the case when dealing with time-series data, where there may be a few commonly used states and a “long tail” of potentially many others that may not be processed very commonly at all, but need to be accounted for by the processing system.
 This is particularly challenging for a streaming system because, unlike a batch data system, it only gets one pass at the data.

 There are many different possible implementations for streaming data.
 The original widespread implementation has been operational monitoring of physical systems.
 This can involve, among many other things, processing streams of financial data, manufacturing statistics, medical biometrics or transportation tracking.
 This enables a greater amount of transparency and control over massively complex and fast-moving projects.

-For a more in-depth look into streaming data analytics as well as its practical real-world applications, tune in to the free BizData webinar on Real-time Analytics:
+For a more in-depth look into streaming data analytics as well as its practical real-world applications, watch the free BizData webinar on Real-time Analytics: